-Amazon and Walmart sell garden grit, or you can go to the nearest farm supply shop and inquire for the horticultural grit.
-You can also go to the stone center and ask the garden grit.
+Amazon and Walmart sell garden grit, or you can go to the nearest farm supply shop and inquire about the horticultural grit.
+You can also go to the stone center and ask about the garden grit.
 Garden grit is nothing but small shaped stones but not pea gravel.
 You can use horticultural grit for drainage in gardens, how much courage depends on how clean you like the drainage to be.
 You can apply it to lavender beds or alpine beds with a crushed oyster shell for calcium.

 Prices for these garden grits depend on your location and availability, but most builders’ sand would be cheaper.

 How to Use Horticultural Grit to Your Plants